ankaAR/bestiario5e/_creatures/catoblepas.md

 ### Acciones

-***Cola.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 10 pies, un objetivo.
+***Cola.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 10 pies (3 mts), un objetivo.
 Impacto: 21 (5d6+4) puntos de daño contundente, and the target must succeed on a DC 16 Constitution saving throw or be stunned until the start of the catoblepas's next turn.

 ***Death Ray (Recarga 5-6).*** The catoblepas targets a creature that it can see within 30 feet of it.
 The target must make a DC 16 Constitution saving throw, taking 36 (8d8) necrotic damage on a failed save, or half as much damage on a successful one.
 If the saving throw fails by 5 or more, the target instead takes 64 necrotic damage.
 The target dies if reduced to 0 hit points by this ray.